pewulfman/yacht/DISCUSSION.md

 ## Part 3 again.
 User interface (Notty)

 This part was actually quite straightforward.
 I reimplemented the main_loop and ended_up with a similar API so I could reuse what I did, and ended up with and ELM architecture, but now the UI don't run in separate thread.

+## Part 4 again.
+Connecting the thing

+With now full control over my fiber poll, I was able to create different threads for the display and the communication.
+The only issus that I have is that the `Term.event` from `Notty` which listen to user event is blocking which lead to different issue.
+I was able to get almost everything works, the only weird behavior is that once I send a message, the acknoledgment will only appears after a new term event...
+This doesn't impact functionality per se but definitely damage user experience, so I want to fix it at some point.
+I have several idea to try but right now I would rather focus on improving the UI.